rlworkgroup/garage/docs/user/docker.md

 ## `garage-nvidia` image

-The garage NVIDIA images come with CUDA 10.2 and cuDNN 7.6 (required for TensorFlow).
+The garage NVIDIA images come with CUDA 10.1 and cuDNN 7.6 (required for TensorFlow >= 2.1.0).

 ### Prerequisites for `garage-nvidia` image

 Additional to the prerequisites for the headless image, make sure to have:

 - [Install the latest NVIDIA driver](https://tecadmin.net/install-latest-nvidia-drivers-ubuntu/),
   tested on nvidia driver version 440.100.
-CUDA 10.2 requires a minimum of version 440.33.
-For older driver versions, see [Using a different driver version](#using-a-different-driver-version)
+CUDA 10.1 requires a minimum of version 418.39.
 - [Install nvidia-container-runtime](https://github.com/NVIDIA/nvidia-container-runtime#installation)

 Tested on Ubuntu 18.04 and 20.04.